-- You need to feel safe to engage in learning by asking questions and to feel safe to take risks and experiment and make those inevitable mistakes.
+- Feel safe to engage in learning by asking questions and feel safe to take risks and experiment by making those inevitable mistakes.

-- You need to feel able to speak up and make a difference by feeling safe to use your skills and abilities to put forward ideas and make a meaningful contribution.
+- The ability to speak up and make a difference by feeling safe to use your skills and abilities.
+Typically through putting forward ideas and making a meaningful contribution.

 - You need to feel safe to speak up and challenge the status quo when you think there is an opportunity to change and improve.

 We can all increase our awareness of others and how we are making them feel.

 Putting serving leadership at the heart of what we do and prioritising others and the environment that they work in has real business implications.